Joe Snelson has been actively involved in television broadcasting for over 43 years.

 His broadcasting career began prior to graduating with honors from Los Angeles City

 College with an Associate in Arts degree in Broadcasting Technology.
-For a year he
+For a year prior

-was an electronics technician for the broadcasting department where he maintained
+to graduation he was an electronics technician for the broadcasting department where

 In 1971, Snelson joined the staff of the KHOF-TV-FM, a part of the Faith Broadcasting